South America is the continent to guarantee wonder-filled family holidays.

 It’s the land of the Incas and mysterious Easter Island.
 The world’s deepest canyon and highest lake are here, not to mention the Amazon, Andes and Galapagos Islands.

 Kids can learn to be Gauchos in Argentina, ski in Chile, climb in Peru and visit more World Heritage sites in Brazil than in all of North America put together.

-Some South American countries are better suited to teenagers than toddlers and others should be approached with caution, but for the most part this intriguing continent is just awe-inspiring.
+Some South and Central American countries are better suited to teenagers than toddlers and others should be approached with caution, but for the most part this intriguing continent is just awe-inspiring.

 Argentina is South America’s most visited country and a family holiday great for once-in-a-lifetime experiences.
 This is the land of Gauchos where traditional Pampas horse-ranches (estancias) make a perfect base for kids to release their inner cowboy.
 Buenos Aires is often compared to Paris.
 In reality, it’s an absolute original: buzzy and brilliant with incredible street style and as much music and dance as you’d expect from the birthplace of the Tango.
 Miramar and Puhuen Co have beautiful beaches, gorgeous resort hotels and an overload of theme parks and child-size fun.
 And Argentina is also the country for Tierra del Fuego Island.
 Not a plan for shorter holidays or very young kids, but spectacularly exciting adventure for older children and teenagers – don’t miss the End of the World Train, one of ‘the’ great rail journeys.Take me to Argentina